c3d/xl/doc/HANDBOOK_2-evaluation.md

 machine-level operations.

-In XL, the various possible candidates are considered in order, and the first declaratoin that matches is selected.
-Knowing which one matches may be possible at compile-time, or may require run-time tests.
+In XL, the various possible candidates are considered in order, and the first declaration that matches is selected.
+Knowing which candidate matches may be possible at compile-time, or may require run-time tests against the values in the declaration.

+> *NOTE* The XL2 implementation does not select the first that
+> matches, but the _largest and most specialized_ match.
+This is a
+> slightly more complicated implementation, but not by far, and it has
+> some benefits, notably with respect to making the code more robust
+> to reorganizations.
+For this reason, this remains an open option.
+> However, it is likely to be more complicated to implement in the
+> case of "functional" XL, notably for dynamic dispatch, where the
+> runtime cost of finding the proper candidate might be a bit too high
+> to be practical.

 For example, a definition of the
 [Fibonacci sequence](https://en.wikipedia.org/wiki/Fibonacci_number)